 When an offensive line on the NFL level utilizes zone blocking principles, they usually want more athletic linemen.
 Think of the great Denver Bronco running attacks from around 15 years ago.
-All five of those guys were smaller and quicker that their contemporaries at the time.
+All five of those guys were smaller and quicker than their contemporaries at the time.
 The Bears, under Mike Tice, want bigger, bruising type linemen, which is why I wasn't sure if they used any of the zone scheme stuff.
 A recent article in X&O Labs that quoted Bears tight end coach Mike DeBord leads me to the conclusion that they do use some zone blocking.

 I'm writing this article for a couple reasons, one, there's the obvious Bears connection, but two, I'm contemplating doing some zone stuff this football season with the team I coach.
 I can pass along some info to you all, and learn a bit more myself.

 In zone blocking all the linemen and inline tight ends will step play side in unison and block what ever crosses their face.
 Sometimes they end up double teaming, sometimes their track takes them to a linebacker, and sometimes their path leads them to a stunting lineman.
 This uniform action by the o-line gets the defense flowing and as long as the o-line stays with their blocks and on their track it creates lanes for the ball carrier to run through.
 The running back has an aim-point, but he's not really running to a hole.
 Where he runs is predicated on the defensive front.
-The three basic runs in this scheme is inside, outside, and stretch.
+The three basic runs in this scheme are inside, outside, and stretch.
 Often times on TV the analyst will mention that an offense is running a stretch play, but you'll rarely hear him reference an inside or an outside zone run.